Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/warehouse/models/SimpleUndetectedPrevalenceEstimator.md

 ## Outputs
 * An estimate of the underlying prevalence based on a single year of sampling intensity

-## More information
+## More Information
-For more details, go to the [CWD Data Warehouse User Manual: Simple Undetected Prevalence Estimator](https://pages.github.coecis.cornell.edu/CWHL/CWD-Data-Warehouse/upper.html){target="_blank"}.
+For more information, go to the [CWD Data Warehouse User Manual: Simple Undetected Prevalence Estimator](https://pages.github.coecis.cornell.edu/CWHL/CWD-Data-Warehouse/upper.html){target="_blank"}.

+## Code
+To view the code once deployed, go to the [GitHub Repository: Simple Undetected Prevalence Estimator](https://github.com/Cornell-Wildlife-Health-Lab/simple-undetected-prevalence-estimator){target="_blank"}.